thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 The effectiveness of 2D windowed-sinc interpolation when compared to parabolic, cosine, or no interpolation is shown in |interp_method_plot|.
 The *SNRe* is shown across the range of strains in both the lateral and axial directions.
-In
-|interp_method_plot|\ a), no interpolation provides the worst performance,
-followed by cosine interpolation, parabolic interpolation, and windowed-sinc interpolation.
-Lower *SNRe* arises for low strains from electronic and quantization noise and signal decorrelation due to th eapplied deformation.
-For examples, once we reach 7% applied deformation motion tracking was no longer effective due to decorrelation [Varghese1997]_.
-Throughout all subplots of |interp_method_plot|, the sinc interpolation perform equally well regardless of the optimization method utilized.
-In the axial direction with no regularization, sinc interpolation is better than parabolic interpolation, but only significantly at lower strains, e.g. 0.5% and 1.0%.
-Due to ultrasound's anisotropic resolution, *SNRe* in
+As shown in |interp_method_plot|\ a), no interpolation provides the worst performance, followed by cosine interpolation, parabolic interpolation, and windowed-sinc interpolation.
+Lower *SNRe* arises for low strains from electronic and quantization noise artifacts and increased signal decorrelation due to larger applied deformation.
+For examples, once we reach 7% applied deformation, motion tracking was no longer effective due to signal decorrelation [Varghese1997]_.
+For all the subplots shown in |interp_method_plot|, sinc interpolation perform equally well regardless of the optimization method utilized.
+In the axial direction with no regularization, sinc interpolation is better than parabolic interpolation, but only significantly at lower applied deformation, e.g. 0.5% and 1.0%.
+Due to ultrasound's anisotropic resolution, lateral *SNRe* in
 |interp_method_plot|\ b) is generally much lower than |interp_method_plot|\ a).
 However, the same trend in effectiveness observed in |interp_method_plot|\ a) can be seen in |interp_method_plot|\ b).
 In the lateral case, the benefits of sinc interpolation over parabolic interpolation are more dramatic.
-When regularization is applied in |interp_method_plot|\ c) and d), the curves shift up as expected.
+When regularization is applied in |interp_method_plot|\ c) and d), the curves shift up as expected with improved *SNRe*.
 The same ranking that resulted in the no regularization case also occurs with regularization, although the difference between sinc and parabolic interpolation is reduced.